SciFracX/FractionalDiffEq.jl/docs/src/index.md

 ## Installation

-If you have already install Julia, you can install FractionalDiffEq.jl in REPL using Julia package manager:
+If you have already installed Julia, you can install FractionalDiffEq.jl in REPL using Julia package manager:

 ```julia
 Pkg> add FractionalDiffEq